Amodion/SPTC2/README.md

 Folder **Metashape_scripts** contains main script for working software **detect_buldings_0_4.py** and one I xperiment with during work.
 Also there is **requirements.txt** file for main script.

+## Data

+Data was collected from inner company source.
+It was photos taken from drone flying above villages.
+Data was annotated via Label Studio and Roboflow (compleat datasets was created via last)

 ## NET 1

 Faster-RCNN architecture applyied for living buildings detection on imges taken from drone.
 Exmples shown below.